knative/docs/serving/using-cert-manager-on-gcp.md

 ```

-## Configure CertManager to use your DNS admin service account
+## Configuring CertManager to use your DNS admin service account

-Next, we'll configure cert-manager to request new certificates and
+Next, configure cert-manager to request new certificates and
 verify the challenges using DNS.

-### Specify a certificate issuer
+### Specifying a certificate issuer

-For this example, we're going to configure cert-manager to use
+This example configures cert-manager to use LetsEncrypt, but you can
-LetsEncrypt, however you can use any certificate provider that
-supports the ACME protocol.
+use any certificate provider that supports the ACME protocol.

-Here we configure to use the `dns01` challenge type, which will
+This example uses the `dns01` challenge type, which will
 enable certificate generation and wildcard certificates.

 ```shell